AnthonySteele/TeamCityChangeNotifier/README.md

 The steps to get it working are:
 1. Build this program.
 2. Configure the `app.config` with suitable values.
 You should know the teamcity url and smtp settings.
 The TeamCityAuthInfo [should be generated like the authInfo here](http://stackoverflow.com/a/13706696/5599).
+3. Call it as: `TeamCityChangeNotifier.exe buildId`
-3. Find the TeamCity internal id of the released build.
+4. Find the TeamCity internal id of the released build.
 If you are looking at a build result in a browser, it is the number in the url right after `?buildId=`.
 In  TeamCity build automation it is `build.number`.
-4. Integrate into TeamCity as last step in the release?
+5. Integrate into TeamCity as last step in the release?

 ## Sample output